andrewvalentine/osx-scripts/matlab2016a-munki/README.md

 * Unpacks the required files to /tmp.
 * Uses the postinstall script to execute a silent install.
 * Uses the postinstall script to apply bugfix 1374214.
-* Uses the postinstall script to modify the CFBundleIdentifier in $MATLAB.app/Contents/Info.plist.
-This avoids pkg receipt conflicts, and therefore allows multiple version of Matlab to be installed on a given client.

 ###[Pre-requisites](id:prereqs)